Complete Excel button design guide to trigger VBA macros

 The good news is you can easily create your own VBA functions which can be used in Excel's formula bar.
 To do this you simply:

-- Write a public function in any VBA module that has a range as an argument.
+- Write a public function in any VBA module and set a range variable as an argument.

 - Type the name of this function into the Excel formula and it works!